ohler55/oj/README.md

  - Added check for circular on loading of circular dumped JSON.

- - Added support for direct serialization of BigDecimal, Date, and DateTime.
+ - Added support for direct serialization of BigDecimal, Rational, Date, and DateTime.

  - Added json.rb to $" in mimic mode to avoid pulling in the real JSON by accident.

  - Oj is now thread safe for all functions.

+ - The / (solidus) character is now placed in strings without being escaped.

 ## <a name="description">Description</a>